Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

-implying that energy is required to be preserved and dissipated in mean value.
-We stress that in what follows, we will consider always weak relation since it is the most suitable to many applications, nonetheless similar arguments will still holds imposing strong energy dissipation relations.
+implying that energy is required to be preserved and dissipated in mean value. \fc{We stress that we will always consider the} weak relation since it is the most suitable to many applications, nonetheless similar arguments will still hold imposing strong energy dissipation relations.